Bushing (electrical): Bushing failure

 Bushings sometimes fail due to partial discharge.
 This is sometimes due to the slow and progressive degradation of the insulation over many years of energized service; however, it may also be a rapid degeneration which destroys a good bushing in a matter of hours.
 At present, there is great interest by the electricity supply industry in monitoring the condition of high-voltage bushings.
 However, some bushings failing early in service are due to failures to control voltage or carry out essential maintenance, while others relate to incipient failure mechanisms built in at manufacture.
 This view is evidenced by the minority of bushing failures worldwide.

 Electrical and structural analysis

-A Finite element method analysis is usually performed before qualifying a bushing for use in a new equipment/location.
+A finite element method analysis is usually performed before qualifying a bushing for use in a new equipment/location.
 This is specially true of bushings around high-voltage conductors.
-The electrical analysis usually focuses on the creation of the electric field around the conductor and how the shape of the bushing effects that field.
+The electrical analysis usually focuses on the creation of the electric field around the conductor and how the shape of the bushing affects that field.
 The structural analysis considers the loads (wind, snow, earthquakes, rain, etc.) that the bushing is expected to survive.